About epilepsy lifestyle issues

 Epilepsy and pregnancy

-Planning your pregnancy is very important if you have epilepsy.
+Planning your pregnancy is important if you have epilepsy.
 Speak to your neurologist before starting a pregnancy, so you can aim to have the best seizure control on the lowest effective dose of the right medication.
-By working with your doctor you can lessen any risks to you and your baby.
+By working with your neurologist, you can lessen any risks to you and your baby.

 If you have an unplanned pregnancy, do not stop your medication as this could provoke seizures.
 Contact your neurologist immediately.